mateoguzmana/react-native-next-monorepo/README.md

 ## Getting Started

-Fork or clone this repo and then use
+Fork or clone this repo and then run:

 ```
 yarn all